d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 ## Reading Data

-Rather than rolling our own diterator, we can call upon Gluon's `data` module to read data.
+Rather than rolling our own iterator, we can call upon Gluon's `data` module to read data.
 Since `data` is often used as a variable name, we will replace it with the pseudonym `gdata`